Erlkönig (Schubert): For solo piano (Liszt)

 Franz Liszt arranged "Erlkönig" for solo piano as part of his Twelve Songs by Franz Schubert, S. 558, which was published in 1838 and revised in 1876.
 Compared to the original, Liszt retains many of the basic musical elements, including melody, harmony, accompanimental patterns, and dynamics.
 The melody is transcribed to different registers of the piano: the narrator and the son remain in the same register as the voice, the father moves an octave lower, and the Erlking moves an octave higher.
 Liszt, being a virtuoso pianist, adds even more technical challenges for the pianist, for instance turning the bass motif in the left hand into octaves:

 A critic for the Courrier de Lyon remarked on these octaves: "Those scales, so numerous and so rapid, whose rolling, like that of the thunder, made the listeners tremble with terror, who else but Liszt, in order to increase their sonority, would have dared play them in octaves?"

 Liszt performed his "Erlkönig" 65 times during his tours of Germany between 1840 and 1845, more than any of his operatic paraphrases.
 Ludwig Rellstab, who reviewed one such concert, wrote in 1841 in the Vossische Zeitung: "To a quite different sphere, increasing the sensual excitement still further, belonged his playing of Schubert’s Erlkönig, a work widely known and heard, and yet now heard for the first time, truly electrifying the audience, which caused it to be encored more by their ever-renewed applause than by express demand."

-Commenting on Liszt's arrangements of Schubert's Lieder, Robert Schumann wrote: "[they] have found a great deal of interest among the public.
-Performed by Liszt, they are said to be of great effect, and those who are not masters of the piano will try to play them to no avail.
-They are perhaps the most difficult works that exist for piano, and a witty person said, 'if one arranges a simplified version of them, and would be so curious to see how it would turn out, would it be the original version by Schubert?'
-Sometimes not: Liszt has made changes and additions; the way he has done it testifies to the powerful nature of his play, his conception; others may think differently.
-It boils down to the old question whether the performing artist may place himself above the creative artist, whether he may reshape the latter's works at will for himself.
-The answer is easy: we laugh at a fool if he does it badly, we allow a witty one if he does not downright destroy the meaning of the original.
-In the school of piano playing, this kind of arrangement marks a special chapter."
+Commenting on Liszt's arrangements of Schubert's Lieder, Robert Schumann wrote: "[they] have found such favour with the public.
+Performed by Liszt, they must be highly effective, but other than master-hands will vainly labour with them; they are perhaps the most difficult things for the piano-forte in existence.
+A witty fellow wonders 'whether an easier arrangement could not be published, and also whether the result of such a one would be the original Schubert Lied again?'
+Not always.
+Liszt has added to and altered; the way in which he has done it betrays the powerful nature of his conception and execution; others would think and write differently.
+And now the old question suggests itself, whether the executive artist shall be allowed the privilege of modifying the works of the creative artist, so as to suit his individual powers?
+The answer is easy.
+A bungler is ridiculous when he does it badly, but we approve of the intelligent artist's arrangement, unless he destroys the sense of the original.
+This kind of workmanship forms a separate chapter in a method of pianoforte-playing."